 Pack a survival box

 It’s tempting to just throw everything from the bathroom into one pile of boxes and everything from the bedroom into another.
-However, unless you’re planning to unpack everything as soon as you arrive, you’ll waste a lot of time digging through boxes for toiletries, pajamas and snacks.
+However, unless you’re planning to unpack everything as soon as you arrive in your new uptown Minneapolis apartment, you’ll waste a lot of time digging through boxes for toiletries, pajamas and snacks.
 So, write a list of necessities and pack them into one survival box.

 If you want a breezy relocation, make sure to remember these planning, packing and moving tips.
 With these in mind, you’ll not only save a lot of time but also spare yourself a headache or a two!